List of discontinued Volkswagen Group petrol engines: 6.75 V8 biturbo (Bentley)

-Ten cylinder petrols
+Ten-cylinder

 5.0 V10 40v (Lamborghini)

 Only the third engine developed by Automobili Lamborghini S.p.A., and the first since Lamborghini was acquired by AUDI AG, this engine shares many technologies with other Audi-developed engines, although it is not directly based on any existing designs.
 It is constructed in two distinct stages: all components within the cylinder block and crankcase are built up at the Audi Hungaria Motor Kft. factory in Győr, with final assembly being completed at Sant'Agata Bolognese.